 The use of drawn phonemes for the component matrices also allows different training mechanisms to be implemented.
 In the following section, novel and practical methods are proposed.

-Algorithm II

-Assumed a priori knowledge

-Component matrix for the SoI.

-Component matrix for generalised speech (various speakers)

-Determine speaker:

-Apply NMF algorithm to get component matrix and activation matrix for the speech

-By comparing this with component matrices from 0.a and 0.b, determine probability speech belongs to the SoI.

-Reconstruct estimated speech using either:

-Method 1: retain only activations with high likelihoods of belonging to the SoI and multiply by the component matrix from 1.a.

-Method 2: retain only activations with high likelihoods of belonging to the SoI, realign component indexes of the component matrix from 0.a such that the components match those from 1.a , and multiply by this component matrix.

 Reducing the Training Requirements

 An issue with speech enhancement systems operating on characteristics of the SoI’s voice is that they require a priori knowledge of the SoI’s voice.
 The length of recordings required is generally quite large: Raj, et al. [26] used approximately 26 minutes of phoneme data, and Mohammadiha and Leijon [14] used 600 sentences.
 This becomes an issue in practical systems: in some applications this may be acceptable, but for most, especially for systems for mass distribution to the public, this in not acceptable.